cbellingham/bellingham-platform/bellingham-datafutures/README.md

 ## Configuration

 The API requires a secret key for signing JSON Web Tokens.
-Provide the key via `jwt.secret` in `application.properties` or set an environment variable named `JWT_SECRET` when running the application.
+The configuration files reference the `JWT_SECRET` environment variable which must be provided when running the application:

 ```
-jwt.secret=your-strong-secret
+jwt.secret=${JWT_SECRET}
 ```

-If the property is missing the application will fail to start.
+If no secret is supplied the application will fail to start.

 ## Running the application